-This bill proposal would allow required weekly supervision via two-way, real-time videoconferencing in all settings, if the supervisor makes an assessment that this is appropriate.
+This bill allows required weekly supervision via two-way, real-time videoconferencing in all settings, if the supervisor makes an assessment that this is appropriate.
 The Board approved this proposal it its November 5, 2021 meeting.
 It approved amendments to the bill at its February 11, 2022 meeting, and these were amended into the bill on March 29, 2022.
-This bill is an urgency measure.
+This bill was an urgency measure.